jerobertson/visabac-server/README.md

 ## Demo
 The latest build is available at http://visabac-server.jerobertson.co.uk:3000/visualiserForm.html.

 You should be able to use any REST client (such as [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop)) to access the server-side aspect of visabac-server.
-Try making a POST request to http://visabac-server.jerobertson.co.uk:3000/evaluate using the following body (and making sure your content type is set to 'text/plain'):
+Try making a POST request to http://visabac-server.jerobertson.co.uk:3000/evaluate using the following body (and making sure your content type is set to 'application/json'):

 ```
-PX: Deny if BILL_unpaid
+{
-PY: Permit if OR(OWNER_allow, JUDGE_allow)
+    "policy": "PX: Deny if BILL_unpaid\nPY: Permit if OR(OWNER_allow, JUDGE_allow)\nPZ: DUP(PX, PY)",
-PZ: DUP(PX, PY)
+    "attributes": {"JUDGE_allow":"Unknown","OWNER_allow":"False","BILL_unpaid":"Unknown"}
-{"JUDGE_allow":"Unknown","OWNER_allow":"False","BILL_unpaid":"Unknown"}
+}
 ```

 You should get the following response: